 The only way to protect a company name is to form a limited company.
 If you don’t do this, your preferred name could be registered by another business.
 If you choose to register a company simply to protect a name, there is no need to actually trade through the company at any time.
 It can remain dormant indefinitely, for the sole purpose of protecting a brand name or trademark.

 Dormant company requirements for Companies House

-Your annual accounts must be delivered no later than 9 months after the accounting reference date (ARD).
-The ARD signifies the end of the firm’s financial year.
+Your annual accounts must be delivered to Companies House no later than 9 months after your accounting reference date (ARD).
+The ARD signifies the end of your company’s financial year.
 It is usually the anniversary of the last day of the month of company formation.

 Annual confirmation statement

 All companies, whether active or dormant, must prepare an annual confirmation statement at least once every 12 months.
 The purpose of this document is to provide a snapshot of important company data at a certain date (the ‘confirmation date’).
 Companies House uses this information to ensure that the registered details held on public record are accurate and up to date.

 The information that you will need to confirm on the statement includes: